 Make a plan with your family on where you will go in your home if a tornado or another strong storm affects our area.
 Ideally, you should take your family to the interior portion of the basement in your home – that is the safest place.
 Don’t have a basement?
 The next best place is the interior most portion of your home on the lowest floor – usually a hallway or other small area without windows.
 AVOID WINDOWS!
 Glass from windows can injure and even kill.

 Want to know more about tornados?
-Find out here.
+Find out on the CDC.

 Flooding has occurred in Greene County in nearly every season – from spring snow melts, winter ice jams, summer rainfall and autumn hurricanes.
 During the summer and fall months, Greene County is at risk from hurricanes and tropical storms which can bring high winds, flooding and strong thunderstorms.